-High impact exercise - heavy weights-based and very vigorous gym activities with jumping can overload your pelvic floor muscles.
+High impact exercise - heavy weights-based and very vigorous gym activities with jumping can overload your pelvic floor muscles - patricularly if you have not increased your exercise programme carefully over time.

 Being very overweight - may increase the pressure on the pelvic floor muscles.